What is the school code for University of Bridgeport?

 How will my financial aid be disbursed to me?

 All financial aid, with the exception of work study funds (funds MUST be earned), will be credited to your billing account in two equal disbursements: fall and spring.
 Once your charges have been paid (tuition, fees, room and board), any additional funds will be refunded to you to help pay for off-campus living costs, books, or personal expenses.
-Students MUST have their Purple Knight Card activated to have their funds deposited onto their card or have them direct deposit to their checking account.
+Please enroll in the direct deposit option on your myUB portal to have funds deposited into your bank account.
+If a direct deposit is not completed, a refund check will be mailed to the student.
+There is no pick up option available.

 How can I receive summer aid, if needed?